dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/decode-result.md

 You can use [`BarcodeTextRegExPattern`]({{ site.parameters_reference }}format-specification/format-control.html#barcodetextregexpattern) to specify the regular expression requirements that must be met when `DBR` returns the result text.
 The default value is empty which means there is no limitation.

 For example, if we set [`BarcodeTextRegExPattern`]({{ site.parameters_reference }}format-specification/format-control.html#barcodetextregexpattern) as "[0-9]\d{4,11}", then the result text should be 4 to 11 digits.
 If the result is 123456 which matches the expression, it will be returned.
-If it is 123 which has only 3 digits or a123456 which has a letter in it, they don’t match the expression and will not be returned.
+If it is 123 which has only 3 digits or a123456 which has a letter in it, they don 't match the expression and will not be returned.

 For more info, check out About Regular [Expression](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2010/28hw3sce(v=vs.100))